-The Microbial Oceanography: Genomes to Biomes is offered to upper level graduate students and post-docs.
-Students are selected depending on their research interests and experience.
-Students will have access to a wide suite of facilities and university infrastructure, including numerous laboratories in the School of Ocean and Earth Science and Technology (SOEST) and the AGOR-26, 186-foot UNOLS research vessel R/V Kilo Moana, constructed in 2002.
-A wide range of expertise in oceanography and microbial ecology will be available; the visiting and permanent faculty consist of world renowned scientists in the fields of marine microbiology, oceanography, and biogeochemistry will participate in teaching the course.
+The Microbial Oceanography: Genomes to Biomes was offered to upper level graduate students and post-docs.
+Students were selected depending on their research interests and experience.
+Students had access to a wide suite of facilities and university infrastructure, including numerous laboratories in the School of Ocean and Earth Science and Technology (SOEST) and the AGOR-26, 186-foot UNOLS research vessel R/V Kilo Moana.
+A wide range of expertise in oceanography and microbial ecology were available; the visiting and permanent faculty consist of world renowned scientists in the fields of marine microbiology, oceanography, and biogeochemistry participated in teaching the course.

-Students will gain exposure and hands on experience with cutting-edge research tools and fundamental concepts in microbiology, biogeochemistry, oceanography, and microbial ecology.
-Students will work in teams to address contemporary and important questions in the emerging field of microbial oceanography.
-Course participants will be challenged to think critically about some of the following questions:
+Students gained exposure and hands on experience with cutting-edge research tools and fundamental concepts in microbiology, biogeochemistry, oceanography, and microbial ecology.
+Students worked in teams to address contemporary and important questions in the emerging field of microbial oceanography.
+Course participants were challenged to think critically about some of the following questions: